LQR471814/js-comptime/README.md

 ## js-comptime

-> A transpiler which adds "comptime" aka. "compile-time evaluation" aka. "partial evaluation" to javascript.
+> A transpiler which adds compile-time evaluation, or partial evaluation to JavaScript.

 Examples of how it should be used can be found under [examples](examples/)